2017 Golden Globes: Everything You Need To Know

 Meryl Streep will be on hand for her 30th Golden Globe nomination as well as receiving the Cecil B. DeMille Lifetime Achievement Award.
 So even if she loses for her nod as Best Actress in a Musical or Comedy, she’s still not going to go home empty handed.

-If you’re hosting your own Golden Globes style party, the planned menu for attendees is Chilean sea bass, filet mignon, and vegetables.
-For drinks, there’s Moet & Chandon, which is the official champagne of the Golden Globes, as well as over 500 different cocktails to try.
+If you’re hosting your own Golden Globes-style party, the planned menu for attendees is Chilean sea bass, filet mignon, and vegetables.
+For drinks, there’s Moet & Chandon, which is the official champagne of the Golden Globes as well as over 500 different cocktails to try.

 The swag bag that is a signature of every awards show also won’t disappoint attendees.
 There are two different bags, one for men and one for women.
 The ladies get a Dooney and Bourke Raleigh Roxy crossbody bag with a ton of goodies that includes a Misfit Ray fitness tracker as well as a bevy of makeup and beauty products.
 Men get a Victorinox Swiss Army Escalades Slim Backpack with items designed to pamper.
 There is a Baxter of California Exfoliating Body Bar, a pair of Slydz sunglasses, and over 20 other items meant to impress.